WordPress vs Google Sites: Which is Better for You?

 With WordPress, you can take various actions to boost your site’s visibility without requiring technical expertise:

-- Creating custom categories and tags in WordPress is straightforward and aids in organizing your content, making it easier for search engines to understand and display relevant results.
+• Creating custom categories and tags in WordPress is straightforward, which aids in organizing your content and making it easier for search engines to understand and display relevant results.

-- You can use HTML tags in WordPress when writing content, emphasizing keywords in titles and subtitles.
+• You can use HTML tags in WordPress when writing content to emphasize keywords in titles and subtitles.
 This signals their importance to search engines and clarifies the content of your pages.

 To further refine your SEO in WordPress, you can utilize plugins.
 Two of the most popular plugins are Rank Math and Yoast, which allow you to add meta titles and descriptions to your pages.